 There is always something fun to see and check out in Charlottesville Virginia.
 This vibrant, historic area is a major hub for festivals and fun events that draw thousands of spectators each year.
 If you are planning to visit our area for any of these great events, book one of our Virginia Mountain Rentals and stay with us.
-All of our Cabin Rentals in Shenandoah Valley Virginia are pet friendly Virginia Mountain Cabins.
+All of our cabins in Shenandoah Valley Virginia are pet friendly.

 Held every March, the Virginia Festival of the Book is the Virginia Foundation for the Humanities event that honors written words with readings, panel discussions and book singings.
 There are fun adult and children's programs during the days long festival.